Javascript is not enabled.

 • Employees get a menu of options for investing contributions, generally including a range of target-date funds (TDFs), which tailor their investment mix to the saver’s projected retirement date, and a variety of stock, bond and income funds.

-As of November 2023, the six state auto IRA programs that were operating by the start of that year (those in California, Colorado, Connecticut, Illinois, Maryland and Oregon) had helped participating workers save nearly $1.1 billion, according to tracking by the Pew Charitable Trusts.
-But these programs don’t just aid workers, proponents say: They also help small businesses with limited resources recruit and retain talent by making it easy, and cheap, for them to offer access to a retirement benefit.
+As of May 2024, the six state auto IRA programs that were operating by the start of 2023 (those in California, Colorado, Connecticut, Illinois, Maryland and Oregon) had helped participating workers save nearly $1.5 billion, according to tracking by Georgetown University’s Center for Retirement Initiatives.
+These programs don’t just aid workers, proponents say: They also help small businesses with limited resources recruit and retain talent by making it easy, and cheap, for them to offer access to a retirement benefit.

-Here are the programs currently operating or in development and how they work.
+Here are the programs operating or in development and how they work.

 California